 In this image you can see how there are troughs creating cells.
 To suggest that viscous relaxation is the cause of this surface is to ignore these troughs.
 Some process is creating them.

-If you look close at this image one thing that seems to be taking place regularly is the more aggressive looking sublimation cups seem to cluster around the troughs. while further away from the troughs the sublimation cups tend to lighten up significantly.
+If you look close at this image one thing that seems to be taking place regularly is the more aggressive looking sublimation cups seem to cluster around the trough's edges. while further away from the troughs the sublimation cups tend to lighten up significantly.

 The more sublimation taking place the more likely it is these areas are warmer than the areas with less sublimation cups.